resourcepool/takahoot/docs/docs/index.md

 We are very proud of this project and hope it can be useful to create a more ludic way of learning.

-## Getting started guide

-Already have your own targets?
-[Get started here](https://resourcepool.github.io/takahoot/getting-started).

-## Maker guide
+## About this doc
+This documentation will allow you to get started on the use of your own takahoot devices.
-Want to create your own device from scratch?
-[Follow the guide](https://resourcepool.github.io/takahoot/maker-guide).
+It also contains a Maker guide which will allow you to create your own device from scratch.

 Don't want to bother buying and printing / cutting materials?
-[Contact-us](mailto:loic@takima.fr) and we will find a way to do that for you and send you the whole kits ready to assemble.
+Contact-us and we will find a way to do that for you and send you the whole kits ready to assemble.

 ## Contributors